MarqueIV/Markdown.XAML/Readme.md

 # Markdown XAML

+> [!CAUTION]
+> After several years of good intentions with no results, I've reluctantly acknowedged that I'm not going to be further maintaining this project.
+I'm therefore archiving it so that nobody who finds it in the future is mislead.
+> As far as I know, everything still works as well as it ever has.

 Markdown XAML is a port of the popular [MarkdownSharp](http://code.google.com/p/markdownsharp/) Markdown processor, but with one very significant difference: Instead of rendering to a string containing HTML, it renders to a